Terken Khatun (wife of Malik-Shah I): Regency

-In 1092, when Malik Shah I was assassinated shortly after Nizam al-Mulk, Taj al-Mulk nominated Mahmud as Sultan and set out for Isfahan.
+In 1092, when Malik Shah I was assassinated shortly after Nizam al-Mulk, Terken Khatun, who concealed the Sultan’s death from the royal entourage while arranging the succession of her son, began to plot her course of action, Taj al-Mulk nominated Mahmud as Sultan and set out for Isfahan.
 Mahmud was a child, and his mother Terken Khatun wished to seize power in his name.
 To accomplish this, she entered in negotiations with her son-in-law, the Abbasid Caliph al-Muqtadi, to secure her rule.
 The Caliph opposed both a child and a woman as ruler, and could not be persuaded to allow the khutba, the sign of the sovereign, to be proclaimed in the name of a woman.

 Eventually, however, the Caliph agreed to let her govern if the khutba was said in the name of her son, and if she did so assisted by a vizier he appointed for her, a condition to which she saw herself forced to accept.
-She was thus not formally a regent, but she secured the reigns of power de facto with al-Shirazi as vizier and Unar as army commander.
+She was thus not formally a regent, but she secured the reins of power de facto with al-Shirazi as vizier and Unar as army commander.

 She was openly acknowledged to be the ruler and manager of the institutions and political and military business of the state otherwise the privilege of a male ruler, and the phrase "khatun dispatched the armies to fight" was often named, illustrating her authority to command the military issues of the state.

-On arrival in Isfahan, Taj al-Mulk seized and imprisoned Barkiyaruq on Terken Khatun's orders, but the Nizamiyya mamluks, who hated Terken Khatun because of her enmity to their late master, set Barkiyaruq free and took him to Ray, where the rais of the city, Nizam al-Mulk's son-in-law crowned him.
+On arrival in Isfahan, Taj al-Mulk seized and imprisoned Berkyaruq on Terken Khatun's orders, but the Nizamiyya mamluks, who hated Terken Khatun because of her enmity to their late master, set Berkyaruq free and took him to Ray, where the rais of the city, Nizam al-Mulk's son-in-law crowned him.

-Taj al-Mulk and Terken Khatun set out after Barkiyaruq, but were defeated at Borujerd in 1092–93.
+Taj al-Mulk and Terken Khatun set out after Berkyaruq, but were defeated at Borujerd in 1092–93.
 Terken Khatun retired with her forces to Isfahan, where she was besieged.
-Taj al-Mulk who had fled at the battle of Borujerd, meanwhile came to Barkiyaruq and offered him 200,000 dinars to make him vizier.
+Taj al-Mulk who had fled at the battle of Borujerd, meanwhile came to Berkyaruq and offered him 200,000 dinars to make him vizier.

 Death

 From Isfahan Terken Khatun tried to make contact with Tulush, but she died suddenly in 1094, to be followed a month later by her son Mahmud.

+The chronicler Sadr al-Din Ali ibn Nasir al-Husayni states that Terken Khatun held great power during Malik Shah’s lifetime for three reasons: because she treated the soldiers well, because she descended from the lineage of Afrasiab, and because she had control over the treasures.
+According to Ibn al-Sa'i, after the death of her husband she could rely on a personal army of 10,000 Turkish mamluks, commanded the army, and governed the state; after her death, her son’s power collapsed.